riccardotiberi1905/Particle-Quantification---Image-Processing-Algorithm/README.md

 ## Extra
 The repository provides a jpg image called "1W92_C.jpg" so that the interested user can test the algorithm.

+## Limitations
+The algorithm is designed to exclusively process the specific image format included in this repository.
+Moreover, an 8mm circle is utilized as a reference for length measurements in subsequent image analyses.
+Additionally, the code implementation is sensitive to image dimensions.

 ## Contact
 If you have any questions or issues with this script, please feel free to reach out to me via email at [riccardotiberi1905@gmail.com].